About Clean Water Kenya

 How are the Filter Systems delivered?

-Ken Clark, Founder of CWK, at this time travels to Kenya and delivers and sets up these systems in the Maasai Villages.
+Ken Clark, Founder of CWK, at this time travels to Kenya and with the help of a volunteer crew delivers and sets up these systems in the Maasai and Kampo villages.

 Is my donation tax deductible?